-Your children are our highest priority and their health, safety and welfare is of top concern.
-By working together, we can educate and build awareness regarding illness in our community, enforce good hygiene, monitor wellness and follow guidelines and protocols to ensure the best possible learning environment for students and the health of the whole community.
+The health, safety, and welfare of our students and staff is our priority.
+By working together, we can educate and build awareness regarding illness in our community, encourage good hygiene, monitor wellness, and follow guidelines and protocols to ensure the best possible learning environment for students and the health of our staff and the whole community.

 We know early detection is a significant part of any disease mitigation and Frisco ISD works closely with area health departments during times of heightened health concern.
 School nurses and other staff members play a vital role in identifying illness at its outset and following protocols is critical to controlling outbreaks.